21 AWESOME Things to Do in Germany (Most Germans Haven’t Even Done)

 Discover Heidelberg’s charming Old Town with baroque buildings and the breathtaking Heidelberg Castle perched on a hill.

-10. Romantic Road
+16. Cruise the Romantic Road

 The Romantic Road is a scenic drive that runs from Würzburg to Füssen, linking medieval towns, vineyards, and epic castles.
 It’s one of Germany’s most beloved routes for a reason.
 You’ll pass through places like Rothenburg ob der Tauber, famous for its timber-framed houses, and Dinkelsbühl, which is just as pretty but less crowded.
 The final stop?
 The iconic Neuschwanstein Castle, perched above the Alps.

-I rented a car for this trip and ended up stopping way more than planned—each town looked like a movie set.
+I rented a car for this trip and ended up stopping way more than planned…each town looked like a movie set.
 In Wieskirche, I walked into a small Rococo church and was floored by the interior.
 Whether you’re in it for the architecture, the food, or just the countryside views, the Romantic Road makes for one of the most laid-back and visually stunning ways to explore southern Germany.

 Explore Bavaria's Romantic Road, a must-visit for lovers of medieval towns and nature enthusiasts.